||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Like most religions, the Dhusarian Church had its fair share of converts who believed they had a duty to force their beliefs upon others.
-This latest demonstration was against the embassy's celebration of Christmas, though as a protest it was doomed to attract little support as Yuanshi was predominately populated by Indians of Hindu faith, smug in the knowledge that their gods had been around longer than those of anyone else.
-The embassy's evangelical Christians were less forgiving but far from alone in thinking the Dhusarians were a few baubles short of a Christmas tree.
+This latest demonstration was against the embassy’s celebration of Christmas, though as a protest it was doomed to attract little support as Yuanshi was predominately populated by Indians of Hindu faith, unflappable in the knowledge that their gods had been around longer than those of anyone else.
+The embassy’s evangelical Christian staff were less forgiving but far from alone in thinking the Dhusarians were a few baubles short of a Christmas tree.

 “Ladies and gentlemen!” announced the footman.
 “I give you Minister Lingam, his good wife Aglaope and daughters Thelxiepeia and Peisonoe!”

-The Ambassador's staff had literally decked the hall with bows of home-grown holly, along with paper chains, tinsel, huge silver stars and anything else they could find that looked vaguely festive.
-Four huge holographic chandeliers hung below the ceiling, the light from the ghostly candles illuminating a scene seething with everyone who was anyone in Lanka.
-Those who were not hovering by the buffet table were dancing sedately to the sound of an unseen orchestra playing the second movement of Bantoff's Shennong Concerto, leaving robot butlers to wind their way through the throng distributing refreshments.
+The Ambassador’s staff had literally decked the hall with bows of home-grown holly, along with paper chains, tinsel, huge silver stars and anything else they could find that looked vaguely festive.
+Four huge holographic chandeliers hung below the ceiling, the light from their ghostly candles illuminating a scene seething with everyone who was anyone in Lanka.
+Those not hovering by the buffet table were dancing sedately to the sound of an unseen orchestra playing the second movement of Bantoff’s Shennong Concerto, leaving robot butlers to wind their way through the throng distributing refreshments.

 “The Ambassador’s wine cellar is legendary,” Lingam told his wife as they descended the short staircase leading to the hall.